codegouvfr/codegouvfr-sources/resources/public/md/about.en.md

 ## How to contribute?

-To submit a new organization account, send us an email at [logiciels-libres@data.gouv.fr](mailto:logiciels-libres@data.gouv.fr) or send a patch against [this repository](https://git.sr.ht/~etalab/codegouvfr-sources/).
+To submit a new organization account, send us an email at [contact@code.gouv.fr](mailto:contact@code.gouv.fr) or send a patch against [this repository](https://git.sr.ht/~etalab/codegouvfr-sources/).

 **Warning**: We don't reference personal accounts.